-Annual Out-of-Pocket Maximum The most that Covered Employee will have to pay for covered services in a plan year.
-After Covered Employee spend this amount on deductibles, copayments, and coinsurance, your health plan pays 100% of the costs of covered benefits.
-The out-of-pocket limit doesn't include your monthly premiums.
+Annual Out-of-Pocket Maximum means the most you have to pay for covered services in a plan year.
+After you spend this amount on deductibles, copayments, and coinsurance, your health plan pays 100% of the costs of Covered Benefits.
+The Out-of-Pocket limit doesn't include your monthly premiums.